Diophantine tori and nonselfadjoint inverse spectral problems: Introduction

-Our goal in this work is to solve the semiclassical inverse problem of determining the quantum Birkhoff normal form of $P_\epsilon$ from the eigenvalues in $D$, assuming the unperturbed operator $P$ is known.
+Our goal in this work is to address the semiclassical inverse problem of determining the quantum Birkhoff normal form of $P_\epsilon$ from the eigenvalues in (\ref{box}), assuming the unperturbed operator $P$ is known.